 CITs report directly to head counselors, faculty and program administrators, and are responsible for aiding in the supervision of summer program participants.
 CITs will be responsible for assisting the counselors/teachers in daily administration of the summer programs, including: ensuring the well-being and safety of all participants, administering games and activities, assisting with courses, maintaining a fun and safe environment for the participants, keeping facilities clean and assisting with signing participants in and out each day.

-Specialty Day Camps: CITs will work with children ages 5-10.
-The specialty camps run from June 29-August 14.
-CITs must be able to participate in at least three weeks of the program, but they need not be consecutive.
+Specialty Day Camps: CITs will work with children entering grades K-4.
+The specialty camps run from July 6-August 13.
+CITs must be able to participate in at least one full two-week session.

 Must have an interest in working with children

 Must have the ability to be a cooperative member of a team

 Must have the desire to learn and improve on leadership and communication skills